Descendants meet in Mexico on 500th anniversary of conquest

-Federico Acosta, a Mexican who traces his lineage back 16 generations to Moctezuma’s daughter, embraced Italian Ascanio Pignatelli in a bear hug.
+Federico Acosta, a Mexican who traces his lineage back 16 generations to Moctezuma’s daughter, embraced Ascanio Pignatelli of Italy in a bear hug.

 “I want to ask your forgiveness for all the bad things that happened,” said Pignatelli, who is descended from Cortes’ daughter.